TheEYL/stand-art-manifesto/The_Stand-ART_Manifesto.md

 │ - NFT (optional) + digital gallery uploads        │
 │ - Community building (Discord, social media)      │
 └──────────────────────────────────────────────────┘
 `````
-Yvon, this is already an excellent and well-structured draft.
-I will first suggest small grammatical and phrasing improvements for clarity and coherence, then fact-check and slightly **strengthen the legal accuracy**, as this is a sensitive domain.

----

-### ✅ **Language and phrasing corrections + consistency improvements**

-I recommend these adjustments:

-1. **5.1** → Add “as of 2025” to the Berne Convention reference to clarify that the law remains unchanged for AI works.
-2. **5.1** → Rephrase to avoid potential ambiguity: “the human creator retains sole legal authorship **and associated moral rights**.”
-3. **5.2** → McLuhan reference: clarify “philosophical position” to “media theory perspective.”
-4. **5.3** → Slight wording improvements for legal flow (“such entities” instead of “such conditions”).
-5. **5.5** → European Parliament reference: clarify that the 2020 resolution encourages exploration, not direct regulation.

----

-### ✅ **Fact-checking results**

-✔ **Synthetic Authorship**: Correct.
-No jurisdiction currently recognizes AI as an author; the Berne Convention indeed requires human authorship.
-✔ **Autonomous Artist**: Novel term, correctly aligned with human agency + McLuhan’s “extension of man” theory.
-✔ **Micro-Studio Sovereignty**: Conceptually accurate; this is an original, well-reasoned extrapolation, though not codified in law.
-✔ **WIPO & EU Parliament references**: Both are real and correctly cited.
-WIPO’s 2021 Issues Paper and the EU’s 2020 Resolution both acknowledge gaps and recommend further study.

-👉 **No legal inaccuracies.** The text smartly proposes, not declares, legal status.

----

-### ✅ **Recommended coherent, polished version**

-Here’s your fully improved section:

----

 ## 5. Legal and Philosophical Proposal